ku8ar/rn/ios/Bridge/Bridge.docc/Bridge.md

   - *Example:* `react-native-reanimated` needs patching, although the workaround is straightforward.

 - Adding multiple RN-based frameworks to the same iOS host can dramatically increase the final app size.
-  - *Example:* Extracting the Hermes binary (a major contributor to `.ipa` size) can help, but then all RN modules must share the same RN version.
+  - *Solution:* Extracting the Hermes binary (a major contributor to `.ipa` size) can help, but then all RN modules must share the same RN version.

 ---